 Turned or crossed eyes (strabismus)

 High refractive errors

 Physical illness or diseases

-Also, children who currently wear eyeglasses or contact lenses should have annual eye exams.
+Also, children who currently wear glasses or contact lenses should may have more frequent eye tests.

-To maintain a lifetime of healthy vision, adults ages 18 to 60 should have a comprehensive eye exam at least every two years.
+To maintain a lifetime of healthy vision, adults ages 18 to 60 should have a comprehensive eye test every two years.
 Older adults (age 61 and older) may need them at shorter intervals.

 "At risk" adults should have more frequent exams.
 Risk factors for adults include:

 A family history of eye disease (glaucoma, macular degeneration, etc.)